RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 Previously, it was essential to declare dynamic shared memory using the HIP_DYNAMIC_SHARED macro for accuracy, as using static shared memory in the same kernel could result in overlapping memory ranges and data-races.

 Now, the HIP-Clang compiler provides support for extern shared declarations, and the HIP_DYNAMIC_SHARED option is no longer required.
+You may use the standard extern definition:

+*extern __shared__ type var[];*